Arctodus: Paws

-This is potentially contradicted, though, by possible A. simus trackways from near Lakeview, Oregon, with strong toe splaying, three centrally aligned and evenly spaced toes at the front, and two almost perpendicular lateral toes (80° from the axis of the foot on either side).
-The trackways suggest that Arctodus had an oval-shaped, undivided pad on its sole, front paws that were slightly larger than its back paws, possessed long claws, and had its hindfoot overstep the forefoot when walking, like modern bears.
-An additional A. simus paw print measuring 15 cm long and 19 cm wide has been recovered from White Sands National Park, New Mexico.
-Some claw marks attributed to A. simus at Riverbluff Cave (as they were 4 m above the floor of the cave) were nearly 20 cm in width.
+However, trackways attributed to A. simus from near Lakeview, Oregon exhibit strong toe splaying, with three centrally aligned and evenly spaced toes at the front, and two almost perpendicular lateral toes (80° from the axis of the foot on either side).
+The pawprints possessed oval-shaped, undivided pads on their soles, front paws that were slightly larger than its back paws, long claws, and suggest A. simus had a hindfoot overstep the forefoot when walking like modern bears.
+An A. simus pawprint from White Sands National Park measured 15 cm long and 19 cm wide, with some claw marks attributed to A. simus at Riverbluff Cave (as they were 4 m above the floor of the cave) also being nearly 20 cm in width.

 The presence of a partial false thumb in A. simus is a characteristic shared with T. floridanus and the spectacled bear, and is possibly an ancestral trait.
 Absent in the Ursinae, the false thumb of the spectacled bear has been suggested to assist in herbivorous food manipulation (such as bromeliads, leaves, berries, tree bark and fruits, cactus fruits and pulp, palm hearts and fronds) or arboreality.

+Pelage

+Hair assigned to A. simus has been recovered from Big Bear Cave, Missouri, along with Pendejo Cave, New Mexico and The Mammoth Site in South Dakota.
+Both the Mammoth Site and Pendejo Cave specimens' hair possessed a heavily pigmented cortex densely clustered around a globular, uniserial ladder type of medulla, with the hair from the Mammoth Site further described as "black, curly and somewhat coarse, and measures approximately 5cm in length".